scala/scala3/docs/docs/reference/other-new-features/indentation-new.md

      - after the leading parameter(s) of a given extension method clause, or
      - after one of the following tokens:
     ```
-    =  =>  <-  if  then  else  while  do  try  catch  finally  for  yield  match  return  with
+    =  =>  <-  :  if  then  else  while  do  try  catch  finally  for  yield  match  return
     ```
     If an `<indent>` is inserted, the indentation width of the token on the next line is pushed onto `IW`, which makes it the new current indentation width.